SecretFoundation/docs/docs/guides/basic-security.md

 sudo ufw allow ssh/tcp
 ```

 This limits SSH login attempts on the machine.
 The default is to limit SSH connections from a specific IP address if it attempts 6 or more connections within 30 seconds.
-Note: fail2ban will do something similar by default, but it doesn't hurt to use both.
-Using fail2ban vs ufw or in combination with ufw all comes down to preference.

 ```bash
 sudo ufw limit ssh/tcp